-This Mexican shell soup is quick to make and uses only 6 simple ingredients!
+This Mexican shell soup (or Sopa de Conchas) is quick to make and uses only 6 simple ingredients!
 The tomato broth is SO flavorful and made from scratch within minutes.
-Perfect side dish or full meal to make on a weeknight and naturally vegan.
+Perfect side dish or full meal to make on a weeknight and is naturally vegan.

 If you are looking for a new easy and quick weeknight dinner recipe, then you have got to try this Mexican shell soup.

 It is also called "Sopa de Conchas" or "Mexican Sopita Shell" and it is one of the most flavorful yet simple broths we have had for a while.
-It is a classic filling soup part of the Mexican cuisine and wow, it is SO delicious I couldn’t resist sharing it here.
+It is a classic filling soup part of Mexican cuisine and it is SO delicious!

-It consists of toasted shell noodles that are simmering in a homemade tomato broth.
+It consists of toasted shell noodles (conchas or conchitas) simmered in a homemade tomato broth.
 It carries light aromas of cilantro and garlic and the broth is light and delicate, super satisfying.
 It really is quite simple to prepare and should be ready within 20 minutes, making it a tasty meal that you can make on busy weeknights and that your whole family will love, even picky kids.

 Let me know if you gave it a try! ❤️

-Mexican shell soup can also be called "Sopa de Conchas" and is a variation of the popular Mexican recipe "Sopa de Fideo".
+Mexican shell soup can also be called "Sopa de Conchas" or "Sopita Shells" and is a variation of the popular Mexican recipe "Sopa de Fideo".
 Both versions are made with a light broth and pasta: fideo includes vermicelli noodles and concha uses shell noodles.

 A classic sopa de conchas is more often made using a rich tomato-based broth to flavor the soup and usually also is made using chicken broth, but I obviously used vegetable broth in this case and it worked out perfectly.